conversation timelines - Data x experience lab (ilab)

 Key insights from related papers

-AR visualization can someetimes prove more distracting than beneficial
+AR visualization can sometimes prove more distracting than beneficial

 Sometimes, less is more when creating AR tools for the user.
 Conversation partners also didn’t like when users looked away.

-AR visualization can someetimes prove more distracting than beneficial
+AR visualization can sometimes prove more distracting than beneficial

 Sometimes, less is more when creating AR tools for the user.
 Conversation partners also didn’t like when users looked away.

-AR visualization can someetimes prove more distracting than beneficial
+AR visualization can sometimes prove more distracting than beneficial

 Sometimes, less is more when creating AR tools for the user.
 Conversation partners also didn’t like when users looked away.